“In preparing for battle I have always found that plans are useless, but planning is indispensable.”

 ― Dwight D. Eisenhower

 Business owners everywhere are now engaging in a battle.
-While the enemy – the Covid-19 virus– is different than prior adversaries, the economic chaos it is generating has familiar qualities.
-In other words, in some respects we have seen this enemy before.
+While the enemy – the Covid-19 virus– is different than prior adversaries, the economic chaos it has generated (and continues to generate) has familiar qualities.
+In other words, in some respects, we have seen this enemy before.

 That means we can use lessons learned from past downturns and recessions to improve the chances of surviving this one.
 The overarching message is to actively plan instead of passively waiting for things to happen to your business.